DarrelA/task-management-system/README.md

 - <b>Task Management System (TMS)</b> that emulate the Kanban approach that support the Planning, Tracking, and Approving for the task activities related to a specific project.
   - <b>Tech Stack: </b>MySQL, Express, ReactJS & NodeJS <b>(MERN)</b>
   - <b>Phase 1: </b>Basic user and user group management setup
-  - <b>Phase 2: </b>Kanban with access management, pre-validation, and post-action during the lifecycle of a task.
+  - <b>Phase 2: </b>Kanban with access management, pre-validation, and post-action during the lifecycle of a task
+  - <b>Phase 3: </b>Documentation for API endpoints, test cases and Postman
+  - <b>Phase 4: </b>Containerization with Docker

 ![application-plan-task](./diagrams/application-plan-task.png)